 Mix well 1 pound of flour, 5 ounces of powdered sugar, a pinch of salt, 10 eggs; add 1/4 pint of cream, 1/4 pint of milk, 2 spoonfuls of whipped cream, a liqueur glass of Curaçao and a few drops of essence of mandarins.

 Three or 4 tablespoons of this mixture are enough for one pancake.
 Cook in a pan and when brown on both sides put in a hot covered dish.
-THE traditional French crepe recipe for special occasions.
+THE traditional French crepe recipe for serving on special occasions.

 Cream 1/4 pound of butter, add 1/4 pound of powdered sugar, 3 liqueur glasses of Curaçao, 1 liqueur glass of essence of mandarins, the juice of 1/2 a lemon, and 1/8 of an ounce of hazelnut milk.
 (Noisette de beurre d'aveline.)